egsaatucla/egsaatucla.github.io/newsletters/_posts/2015-10-05-newsletter.md

 <b>Where: TBD</b>

-Are you looking for opportunities to:

-   Mentor undergraduates interested in graduate school?
+Are you looking for opportunities to mentor undergraduates interested in graduate school?
 Train undergraduates to work in your lab?
 Mentor undergraduates interested in applying for jobs?
 Find students that need tutoring?

 Come join us for a Graduate Student panel!!
 Meet other eGrads and Undergraduates and enjoy free food!